arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/open-thread-border-router/content.md

 #### Create a New Project

-- Download Simplicity Studio, this is an IDE provided by Silicon Labs.
-It is designed to simplify the development process for Silicon Labs hardware platforms.
+- Download Simplicity Studio.
+Silicon Labs provides this IDE, which is designed to simplify the development process for Silicon Labs hardware platforms.
 Download latest version [here](https://www.silabs.com/developers/simplicity-studio).

-- Open Simplicity Studio and create a new project by clicking on **File > New > Silicon Labs Project Wizard**.
+- Open Simplicity Studio and create a new project by clicking **File > New > Silicon Labs Project Wizard**.

 ![New project creation](assets/new-project.png)